-The Indian Civil Rights Act2 (ICRA) limits a tribe's ability to incarceration for any one crime to one year in jail and/or a \$5,000 fine.
-If a person is convicted of more than one crime (kidnapping and rape, for example), federal law allows up to 1 year for each offense.
+The Indian Civil Rights Act4 (ICRA) limits a tribe's ability to incarcerate for any one crime up to one year in jail and/or a \$5,000 fine unless certain conditions are met.
+If a person is convicted of more than one crime (e.g., domestic violence and kidnapping), federal law allows up to one year for each offense.
+The TLOA amended ICRA, thus increasing tribal court authority to incarcerate for up to three years and/or fine up to \$15,000 for one offense.
+However, if a tribal court orders incarceration for more than one year, it must: